 - American Association of Feed Control Officials (AAFCO) - Not to be confused with a regulatory authority nor a government agency.
 Their job is to establish guidelines and definitions for animal feed.

--The United States Department of Agriculture (USDA) - Their job is to regulate pet food labeling & pet food ingredients.
+- United States Department of Agriculture (USDA) - Their job is to regulate pet food labeling and pet food ingredients.

 One would think that having those regulatory agencies in place would assure safe ingredients in our pet’s food.
 But one must remember that it's a business where the “bottom line” is their number one concern.
 The “Bottom Line” equals poor low grade ingredients, ingredients made in China, and the use of genetically engineered ingredients such as GMO (Genetically Modified Organisms) corn, wheat, soy, & sugar beet to name a few.
 The University Of Kentucky College of Agriculture States: